mdb1710/gatsby-blog-sw4t/src/pages/blog/2020-08-13-clayton-bigsby-is-alive-and-well.md

 ## The Response

-Right now there has been no response from Trump about his 'Black Americans' quote.
-Of course we will update this post if and when the President or the company takes action.
+We will update this post if and when Mr Bigsby responds to the smoke.